 Email: CLDT.firstname.lastname@example.org Telephone: 020 8547 6558

-Is a team of people with a learning disability who work for Kingston Council.
-We speak up for people with learning disabilities living in the Royal Borough of Kingston.
-Members of the team feedback the things that people have told us are important to them, for example in meetings at the Council or with Healthwatch, so things can be improved for people with a learning disability.
+- Members of the team feedback the things that people have told them are important, for example in meetings at the Council, TFL, Kingston Hospital or with Healthwatch, so things can be improved for people with a learning disability.

-We review documents - e.g. posters, leaflets - and make them easy read.
-These easy read versions are produced and made available to residents by email and shared on the Kingston Council website.
+- Convert documents, reports, letters etc. into Easy Read.
+These easyread versions are produced and made available to residents by email and shared on the Kingston Council website.

 - Healthcare passport - information about the passport on the NHS website